metio/terraform-provider-migadu/docs/data-sources/mailbox.md

 - `may_send` (Boolean) Whether the mailbox is allowed to send emails.
 - `name` (String) The name of the mailbox.
 - `password_recovery_email` (String) The recovery email address of the mailbox.
-- `recipient_denylist` (List of String) The email addresses of recipients that will always be denied delivery in unicode.
+- `recipient_denylist` (Set of String) The email addresses of recipients that will always be denied delivery.
-- `recipient_denylist_punycode` (List of String) The email addresses of recipients that will always be denied delivery in punycode.
 - `remove_upon_expiry` (Boolean) Whether the mailbox will be removed upon expiry.
-- `sender_allowlist` (List of String) The email addresses of senders that will always be allowed delivery in unicode.
+- `sender_allowlist` (Set of String) The email addresses of senders that will always be allowed delivery.
-- `sender_allowlist_punycode` (List of String) The email addresses of senders that will always be denied delivery in punycode.
-- `sender_denylist` (List of String) The email addresses of senders that will always be denied delivery in unicode.
+- `sender_denylist` (Set of String) The email addresses of senders that will always be denied delivery.
-- `sender_denylist_punycode` (List of String) The email addresses of senders that will always be denied delivery in punycode.
 - `spam_action` (String) The action to take once spam arrives in the mailbox.
 - `spam_aggressiveness` (String) How aggressive will spam be detected in the mailbox.